plone/mockup-training/overview.rst

 Overview of Mockup
 ==================

-There is also a basic minimal pattern with with comments all over the source code, which explains the structure of a Mockup project.
+There is also a basic minimal pattern with comments all over the source code, which explains the structure of a Mockup project.
 You can find it here: https://github.com/collective/mockup-minimalpattern